 In a hands-on spontaneous problem, teams may designate one member to review the rules of the problem while the remaining members work on the solution.
 That person makes sure the team understands the intent of the problem and is solving it properly.
-If judges are aware that a team obviously does not understand the problem's intent or rules, they will bring this to the team's attention and tell them to read the problem carefully.
+If judges are aware that a team obviously does not understand the problem's intent or rules, they will bring this to the team's Page | 31 attention and tell them to read the problem carefully.
 The judges will help the team understand the problem but will not help the team solve the problem.
 Here are some reminders that will help teams in competition:

-- Before entering the spontaneous room, know which members will compete in each type of problem. - Listen carefully to the judge reading the problem, but also refer to the provided Team's Copies often to be sure to stay within the problem's intent. - If there is any uncertainty about an aspect of a problem, ask the judges questions.
-Time will not be stopped, but a misunderstanding or wrong assumption can lead to a low score. - There are many possible skills that could be applied in hands-on problems, including building, strategy, measuring, communication, etc. Try to include specialists for various skills when choosing who will compete in hands-on. - In verbal spontaneous, speak loudly and clearly.
+- Listen carefully to the judge reading the problem, but also refer to the provided Team's Copies often to be sure to stay within the problem's intent. - If there is any uncertainty about an aspect of a problem, ask the judges questions.
+Time will not be stopped, but a misunderstanding or wrong assumption can lead to a low score. - There are many possible skills that could be applied in hands-on problems, including building, strategy, measuring, communication, etc. - In verbal spontaneous, speak loudly and clearly.
 Some verbal problems allow for only a limited number of responses.
 It is best to take the time to think of something creative and earn more points for each response, rather than responding quickly with common responses, scoring low points and leaving time remaining. - For all types of spontaneous problems, the teams who have practiced often and practiced many kinds of problems will generally be more relaxed and better prepared to think creatively and constructively.